 Chaos overtakes one very quickly on long trips.
-The butterfly wings start beating as the aeroplane engines stop and disorder instantly overtakes order.
+The butterfly wings start beating as soon as the aeroplane engines stop, and disorder instantly overtakes order.
 I am arriving in Darwin to prepare for a two month trip travelling Northern Australia through the NT and the Kimberley .

-Overnight in Brisbane and the disappearing fairy has already been in action.
-Missing, one camera lens, at least one pair of the ten pairs of reading glasses that will be lost en route, the camera manual and miscellaneous other items.
-But I am redeemed for my sins by having lent my house to friend, Jane Lyons, who is able to find the things I left behind and mails the items to me in Darwin.
+After a single overnight in Brisbane, the disappearing fairy has already been in action.
+Missing are one camera lens, at least one pair of the ten pairs of reading glasses that will be lost en route, the camera manual and miscellaneous other items.
+But I am redeemed since, in compensation for my sins, I have lent my house to my friend, Jane Lyons, who is able to find the things I left behind and mails the items to me in Darwin.

-Darwin, more than 26 years after “permanently” departing, and years after my last long visit, is bizarrely familiar.
+Darwin, more than 26 years after I “permanently” departed, and years after my last long visit, is bizarrely familiar.

 The airport is full, literally, with Darwin’s mixture of human hundreds and thousands; the terminal is teeming with black, brown and brindle from every corner of the world, every profession and every attitude.
 Tourists, rednecks, hippies, professionals, public service, oil industry.

 I head for David Cooper’s flat in Nightcliff.
 David and I shared a house together in Darwin in 1986 and have remained firm friends through Simpson Desert trips, a multitude of partners, jobs and changes of residence.
 On some foolish night over beer and pesto, long ago, I was created his daughter’s Godless Father, with the responsibility of making her irresponsible, corrupt and Godless.
 Sadly only the last succeeded and she remains a model citizen unlike all my erstwhile contemporaries who are all Godless communists, fornicators, and conservationists.